 Endo surgery prep can be hard to manage alone.
 You’re already anxious and nervous about the surgery and the outcome.
 So, trying to remember the steps necessary to properly prepare for surgery can be overwhelming.
 This is why it’s essential to not go through this alone and find a person that’s willing to help you prepare for your surgery and recover.

 Endo Surgery Prep Tips

 You, the patient, are responsible for doing your part in preparing for surgery.
-Hence, having a support system of trusted friends and family can help make endo surgery prep less difficult.
-Additionally, choosing one dedicated caretaker to accompany you to pre-op appointments, speak with the surgeon and staff about assisting you in surgery prep.
-And understanding what’s expected of them on the day of surgery is beneficial.
+Hence, having a trusted caregiver decreases the difficulty of prepping for surgery.
+They can accompany you to pre-op appointments, and advocate for you with the surgeon and staff.
+Furthermore, they can learn how best to aid you with your endo surgery prep so they will know what’s expected of them every step of the way.

 Get Organized Beforehand

 Go over your endo surgery prep instructions with your caregiver.
 Allow them to help you remember important instructions such as when to discontinue medications and supplements before surgery.
 Fasting and bowel prep are part of the preparatory process.
 Your caregiver will ensure you have all the items needed and ensure you’re following the instructions accurately.
 Additionally, they can aid you in purchasing foods such as soup, crackers, and other items you’ll need when you’re discharged and sent home.
 Furthermore, cleaning the house before surgery and enlisting them to take responsibility for general housekeeping and running errands like picking up medication and groceries is also beneficial.